Tracking Rain Chances Sunday – KION546

 Tracking Rain Chances Sunday

-A few scattered rain showers for Sunday afternoon especially along the coast with light to moderate rain overnight into Monday and occasionally gusty southerly winds.
-A second system will arrive on the West Coast mid-week, bringing more rain chances.
+The big weather pattern changes we’ve been talking about for over a week start today!
+Our first round will be mainly light to moderate rainfall, however, which arrives mid-day on Sunday.
+We’ll get a break later in the day before more frequent rounds of rain which will especially impact the coastal mountains ensues overnight throughout the day on Monday.
+Showers will continue on Tuesday with a potentially stronger, wetter system arriving on Wednesday.
 Plan on wet unsettled weather for most of the upcoming week.
-Local rainfall totals continue to change but looks to be in the 1-3 inch range.
+Local rainfall totals continue to change but looks to be in the 1-3 inch range with higher amounts in the mountains.
 Stay tuned for the latest.

 AIR QUALITY: GOOD

-Overnight: Increasing clouds with slight chance for scattered shower especially at the coast before daybreak.
-Lows will be in the mainly in the upper 40s to 50 at the coast, mainly low to upper 40s inland with a few upper 30s.
+Sunday: Mostly cloudy with light to moderate rain moving through during the afternoon and partial clearing late.
+Highs in the 60s to around 70ºF with occasionally gusty southerly winds.

-Sunday: Cloudy, turning windy late in the day with scattered rain chances especially late evening.
-Rain continuing overnight into Monday.
-Highs turning cooler in the upper 60s to low 70s.
+Overnight: Rain returning just before midnight for coastal areas with on and off moderate rain for the coast and lighter rains inland.
+Occasionally gusty southerly winds.
+Lows in the 40s.

 Monday: Scattered on and off showers throughout the day and possibly a thunderstorm.
 Highs mainly in the 60s with gusty winds.
-Wind gusts as high as 26 mph possible.
-New precipitation amounts between a quarter and half inch possible.
+Gusty southerly winds at times.

 Extended: We’ll have rain chances every day from Sunday through Friday.
 There will be gaps in the rain and it may start out slow, and slight chance for a thunderstorm as well along with the likelihood of gusty winds.
 At this time total rainfall amounts look to be in the 1-3 inch range with isolated higher amounts.
 Stay tuned for the latest.